Structures Of Feeling: Mapping The Five Foundational Worldviews

-Dear Reader, I was hesitant about writing this piece.
-As whenever attempting to map something as complex and nuanced as a worldview there will inevitably be a high degree of generalisation involved.
-And there's also always the risk that the model is used to justify some very strange and unsavoury behaviour.
+Whenever attempting to map something as complex and nuanced as a worldview there will inevitably be a high degree of generalisation involved.
+And there's always the risk that the model is used to justify some very strange and unsavoury behaviour.

 Let's start by defining a few terms.